sailoog/openplotter-documentation/en/can-usb.md

 N2K network is described in Wikipedia https://en.wikipedia.org/wiki/NMEA_2000

-The program of the MCU is re-engineered to work together with CANBOAT project (https://github.com/canboat), which is used by Signal K project (http://signalk.org).
+The program of the MCU has been re-engineered to work together with CANBOAT project (https://github.com/canboat), which is used by Signal K project (http://signalk.org).
 Both packets are used in OpenPlotter project.

 The stick does also work with OpenSkipper project (http://openskipper.org).